Boundary and polling place reviews

 Final recommendations

-If you have any queries or require further information on this or the previous polling district reviews held in 2011 and in 2013, please contact Electoral Services using the details on the left of this page.
+If you have any queries or require further information on this or the previous polling district reviews held in 2011, 2013 or 2018, please contact Electoral Services using the details on the left of this page.